-The Forum of International Respiratory

-Societies (FIRS), comprised of the world's

-leading international professional

-respiratory societies, is supporting a

-campaign to improve access to safe,

-quality, affordable inhalers for COPD and

-asthma, with a special focus on lowresource, high-burden settings.
+The Forum of International Respiratory Societies (FIRS), comprised of the world's leading international professional respiratory societies, is supporting a campaign to improve access to quality, affordable, and effective inhalers for COPD and asthma, with a special focus on lowresource, high-burden settings.

-The campaign will engage governments, UN and global health agencies, industry, donors, civil society organizations, and media in the actions required to transform access to inhaled medicines.
+The campaign is engaging governments, UN and global health agencies, industry, donors, patient advocacy and civil society organizations, and media in the actions required to transform access to inhaled medicines.